BertGoens/refind-theme-regular/docs/build.md

 ## Fonts

+All refind-compatible fonts must be monospaced, and transformed to a png file.
+Use the [mk_font.sh](/src/mk_font.sh) script to generate a new font of your liking.

 ### Icons

 The icons in their original size are all found in the /src/svg directory.

-If you want to modify them I suggest you use an application that supports .svg files.
+If you want to modify them I suggest you use an application that supports editing .svg files.

-After modification, we now need to update the icons in the /icon direcotory.
+After modification, we need to update the icons in the /icon directory.
 This task can be automated with the following tools:

 - [optipng](http://optipng.sourceforge.net/)
 - [inkscape](https://inkscape.org)